 Security of energy supply policies or policy initiatives are characterized by the fuel-by-fuel and top-down approaches often proposed by the European Commission (EC).
-The history of energy policy making in the EU entails a large series of attempts to formulate an EU-wide energy policy, including security of supply (Van der Linde and Lefeber, JWT 1988).
+The history of energy policy-making in the EU entails a large series of attempts to formulate an EU-wide energy policy, including security of supply (Van der Linde and Lefeber, JWT 1988).
 The existence of two sectoral treaties (ECSC and Euratom) have further emphasized the sectoral and top-down approach, thus preventing the capture of synergies and efficiencies in combining the strengths of different policy approaches.
-Particularly the development of the internal gas and electricity markets will stimulate more bottom-up approaches among increasingly integrated neighbouring and integrated regional markets within Europe.
-These spontaneous developments can efficiently be used to improve EU energy policy-making, and translated into a model of Standards of Security of Supply.
-Such a model would improve transparency and confidence among the MS each other energy policy-making.
+Particularly the development of the internal gas and electricity market will stimulate more bottom-up approaches among increasingly integrated neighbouring and integrated regional markets within Europe.
+These spontaneous developments can efficiently be used to improve EU energy policy-making and translated into a certain standard of Security of Supply (SoS).
+Such a standard would improve transparency and confidence among the MS in each other's energy policy-making.

-In the study on 'Energy Supply Security and Geopolitics' which was prepared for the European Commission's directorate for transport and energy (DGTREN), CIEP recommended developing standards for EU and Member States (MS) energy supply security because "more efficient, more flexible and tailor-made choices for Member States and their specific energy security needs and their specific dependencies are possible".
-(CIEP, 2004; p.27).
-Such standards would allow for an integrated and bottom-up approach to energy security rather than the fuel-by-fuel and top-down approach prevailing in current energy-policy making.
+In the study on 'Energy Supply Security and Geopolitics' which was prepared for the European Commission's directorate for transport and energy (DG TREN), CIEP recommended developing standards for EU and Member States (MS) energy supply security because "more efficient, more flexible and tailor-made choices for Member States and their specific energy security needs and their specific dependencies are possible."
+(CIEP, 2004, p.27) Such a standard would allow for an integrated and bottom-up approach to energy security rather than the fuel-by-fuel and top-down approach prevailing in current energy policy-making.
 Rather, the use of standards could help overcome the lack of a common security of supply framework because it creates transparency about national energy balances, exposure to certain risks and the policies that attempt to avert these risks at a national level.
-Thus, it could show the MS the advantages of cooperation and perhaps harmonization of certain security of supply policies.
+Thus, it could show the MS the advantages of cooperation and perhaps harmonisation of certain security of supply policies.
 Until now, these discussions were immediately set in a context of transferring competency to the EU level.
-Instead, the standards could facilitate the review and assessment of the supply security of the entire EU's as well as MS's individual medium and long term energy-balances.
-Such a review process is proposed as the Strategic EU Energy review (EC, 2006).
-In the last three years ECN has published several studies in the field of quantifying supply security aspects (Jansen et al., 2004; Scheepers et al., 2004; Van Werven et al., 2005; Van Oostvoorn (ed.)
+Instead, the standards could facilitate the review and assessment of the supply security of the entire EU's as well as MS' individual medium and long-term energy balances.
+Such a review process has recently been proposed in the Commission's Green Paper (EC, 2006).

+In the last two years ECN has published several studies in the field of quantifying supply security aspects (Jansen et al., 2004; Scheepers et al., 2004; Van Werven et al., 2005; Van Oostvoorn (ed.)
 2003; Kessels and Bakker, 2005).
-Based on this earlier work, in July 2005 CIEP and ECN were invited by the Dutch Ministry of Economic Affairs to further elaborate their ideas on a system of energy supply security standards.
-In October 2005 CIEP and ECN presented an outline for the development of such a system and the ministry subsequently commissioned CIEP and ECN to carry out a study, which should include both the standards as well as the procedures to implement them.
-The objective being to reinforce coherence and efficiency of the EU and MS's energy policies through a process of consultation and coordination between MS and the European Commission on the basis a set of agreed upon standards.
-CIEP and ECN jointly published the result of this work in June 2006 (Scheepers et al., 2006).
-During the second half of 2006, discussions were held with various experts at various levels and from a number of EU member states.
-This resulted in new inputs in and new arguments for CIEP and ECN thinking.
-As a consequence, the standards model was further elaborated and somewhat expanded.
-In addition, the model has been applied for all 27 EU member states, using the most recent relevant input data.
-Furthermore, parts of the June report have been updated, taking account of more recent developments.
+Based on this earlier work, in July 2005 CIEP and

+ECN were invited by the Dutch Ministry of Economic Affairs to further elaborate their ideas on a system of energy supply security standards.
+In October 2005, CIEP and ECN presented an outline for the development of such a system and the ministry subsequently commissioned CIEP and ECN to carry out this study, which should include both the standards as well as the procedures to implement them.
+The objective of the development of security of supply standards is to reinforce the coherence and efficiency of the EU and MS' energy policies through a process of consultation and coordination between MS and the European Commission on the basis of a set of agreed upon standards.